 3. Lesson Evaluation and Weekly Assessment (Test)

-By the end of the lesson, most of the students should have attained the following objectives (cognitive, affective and psychomotor) and should be able to state solutions to human trafficking.
+By the end of the lesson, most of the students should have attained the following objectives (cognitive, affective and psychomotor) and should be able to explain the causes of postural defects.

 The teacher will teach the lesson with the aid of: